New York set to cut religious exemption to vaccine mandates

 The bill would not change an existing state exemption given to children who cannot have vaccines for medical reasons, such as a weakened immune system.

-Gov. Andrew Cuomo, a Democrat, supports eliminating the exemption, saying public health is at risk.
-He could sign the bill as soon as it passes Thursday.
+Once signed, the law will take effect immediately but will give unvaccinated students up to 30 days after they enter a school to show they've had the first dose of each required immunization.

-"I understand freedom of religion," he told reporters Wednesday.
+"I understand freedom of religion," Cuomo told reporters Wednesday.
 "I have heard the anti-vaxxers' theory, but I believe both are overwhelmed by the public health risk."

 Federal health officials said last week that this year's U.S. measles epidemic has surpassed 1,000 illnesses, the highest in 27 years.
 The majority of cases are from outbreaks in New York in Orthodox Jewish communities.